juanmanso/templyte/docs/testing.md

 ```

 The logic for the runner is extracted to a _test fixture_ because it will be
 needed in most test cases inside the module.
+For instance, using the fixture on
+a different test file on the same module will work, regardless if it is on one
+file or the other.
+It is a good practice to extract them to a `conftest.py`
+file for implicit import on test files/modules.
 [PyTest's test fixtures](https://docs.pytest.org/en/latest/fixture.html) offer
 explicit, modular and scalable initializations for test functions.